pekka/pekka/README.md

-Creative web developer and brand designer building Laravel and WordPress projects.
+Creative web developer, brand designer, and online marketer building Laravel and WordPress projects

 I excel at turning ideas into working products: from custom web apps and highly customized admin panels to brand design, package design, and online campaigns.
+Decades of experience working as a part of, and directing, the marketing and digital team at an independent organic food company in Germany.

 - *Location*: Lanzarote, Canary Islands (fully remote for 10+ years)
 - *Core disciplines*: web development, branding and design, marketing and digital growth